 12. Central Market

-We were only able to see the Central Market from the outside because it is closed on Sundays, but its exterior is still beautiful, especially the colorful tiled roof.
+We were only able to see the Great Market Hall from the outside because it is closed on Sundays, but its exterior is still beautiful, especially the colorful tiled roof.
 It is an indoor market with great food and sweet photo ops.

 13. Take a Boat Tour at Night

 One of the best ways to see Budapest lit up at night is from the river on a boat toor.
 We took amazing photos of the parliament from the boat as well of the other five main bridges of the city.

 Our favorite bridge in Budapest is the Liberty Bridge, built for the Millennium World Exhibition in 1896 on the southern end of the city right beneath Gellért Hill.
 As the shortest bridge in the city center its green color and unique designs definitely caught our attention.
 The best photo opp is when the yellow tram pass through the bridge offering a fantastic shot.

 Even though the most famous and photograph bridge is the Chain Bridge there are 8 bridges that connect Buda to pest.
 In my opinion one of the most Instagrammable bridges in Budapest should be the Liberty Bridge.
 Its green tone exudes wealth, while the gold eagles and Hungarian crown give off serious royalty vibes.
 Make sure to add the Liberty Bridge to your most instagrammable spots in Budapest list.

 ➳ Note: Please do not climb into the bridge, it is not allow and even though there is no one to check it is just nice to follow the rules.